madcodemonkey/ClassToExcel.OpenXml/README.md

 Row: 8 --> [Column: A Data: Beer availability date][Column: B Data: 41883][Column: C Data: 41896]
 Row: 9 --> [Column: A Data: Wine availability date][Column: B Data: 42798][Column: C Data: 42827]
 ```

+Notes
+* SOMETIMES blank lines are eliminated by the OpenXML framework.
+This can make this type of parsing very fragile!!!
+In these cases, I usually read a label or some other addition text from a different column to  double check that I'm reading from the proper location.

 ## Step 2
 Create your classes and decorate it with them ClassToExcelRowAttribute.